giantswarm/releases/azure/v12.0.0/README.md

 This is the first release to support kubernetes 1.17 on Azure.

+As of this release NGINX Ingress Controller App is optional and not pre-installed component on Azure.
+Upgrading existing clusters with pre-installed NGINX will leave NGINX unchanged.
+This allows NGINX App installations to be managed independently from the base platform lifecycle.
+It also enables use of other ingress controller alternatives without wasting resources where NGINX is not the preferred option.

-Apart from this important change, there have been a high number of changes under the hood, including a few important security fixes coming from upstream projects we upgraded.
+Apart from these important changes, there have been a high number of changes under the hood, including a few important security fixes coming from upstream projects we upgraded.

 This release also brings some technical changes that are needed to prepare the upcoming Cluster API release with